andykamp/.dotfiles/README.md

 -
 - undotree
 - make the pomodoro visible for single-monitor also!! make the popup sound/bigger etc
+- set border around each app to higlight the one that is active

 - [X] clean disk space